agra-uni-bremen/symex-vp/README.md

 * **SYMEX_TESTCASE:** This environment variable can point to a test case file for replaying inputs causing an error.
 This is most useful in conjunction with `--debug-mode`.
+* **SYMEX_DUMPALL:** Create test case files for all generated paths, by default test case files are only generated for paths with an error condition.

 ## How To Cite